People don’t just randomly buy whatever they see or like.

 Her copy’s body starts with a problem that many fitness enthusiasts currently face: most health and fitness newsletters are terrible.

 Editor’s note: All of this wouldn’t have worked if the offer presented on the landing page wasn’t good.
 Even if you manage to get your target audience to your page, it won’t matter if you’ve got nothing of value to offer them.
-So, how do you ensure your lead magnet is aligned with your audiences’ needs?
-This data and pointers from the 2020 Best Lead Magnets study report will help you make the right choice.
+So, how do you ensure your lead magnet is aligned with your audience’s needs?
+This article, 7 Lead Generation Landing Page Examples [+ Optimization Tips], will help you make the right choice.

 Step 4.
 Make your leads and subscribers true fans